Nano-DNA-Studios/DNA-Discord-Framework/README.md

 ```

 # Getting Started
-The following will show the basics on how to get started and use the
+The following will show the basics on how to get a new project started, hosting the bot and running your first command.

 ## Setup Project